Last Updated on May 8, 2022

-Manufactured by iRobot, the robot is designed to clean homes of various sizes with both carpets, rugs and hard floors.
-Roomba i7 boasts of impressive carpet cleaning, excellent climbing capacity and strong suction power for efficient cleaning performance.
+Manufactured by iRobot, the robot is designed to clean homes of various sizes with carpets, rugs, and hard floors.
+Roomba i7 boasts impressive carpet cleaning, excellent climbing capacity, and strong suction for efficient performance.
 Plus, it has a tangle-free brush.

 This model of iRobot has a self-emptying clean base if you pay a little more for the i7+ vs the Roomba i7.

-The robot vacuum thoroughly sweeps up dog hair, grime, and dirt parties using rubber brushes and a powerful suction force of up to 1700 Pa and carefully dumps it into a 500ml dustbin.
+The robot vacuum thoroughly sweeps up dog hair, grime, and automatic dirt disposal using rubber brushes and a powerful suction force of up to 1700 Pa and carefully dumps it into a 500ml dustbin.

 Like the Roborock S6 MaxV, the Roomba comes with an in-built camera sensor, and iRobot’s vSLAM navigation, which allows it to scan the surroundings and create a smart map of your entire home.
 However, you cannot connect directly to the camera to view your house remotely.

-Roomba i7 boasts of great battery capacity, powered by a rechargeable 3300 mAh lithium-ion battery.
-The battery life can last for about 120 minutes, and with the Recharge and Resume feature, you’re guaranteed of a long hours of usage without any interruption.
-If the robot stops working due to lack of power, it will resume cleaning immediately you start charging it.
+i7 boasts great battery capacity, powered by a rechargeable 3300 mAh lithium-ion battery.
+The battery life can last for about 120 minutes, and with the Recharge and Resume, you’re guaranteed long hours of usage without any interruption.
+If the robot stops working due to lack of charge, it will resume cleaning immediately after you start charging it.

-The Roomba i7 package offers you different options of robot vacuums that you can choose from, depending on your budget.
+The i7 package offers you different choices of robot vacuums that you can choose from, depending on your budget.

-While the robot, regardless of the option, has the same functionalities, the Roomba i7+ (the more expensive option) has a larger dustbin attached to its clean base for self emptying.
+While the robot, regardless of the option, has the same functionalities, the Roomba i7+ ( the more expensive option) has a larger dustbin attached to its clean base.
 The robot vacuum can hold up to 30 empties, making it an ideal option for people living in houses with multiple floors.

 You may also enjoy: